 Central Asian Survey is the only established peer reviewed, multi-disciplinary journal in the world concerned with the history, politics, cultures, religions, and economies of the Central Asian and Caucasian regions.
-Original articles, review essays, and book reviews published in CAS reflect advances made by social sciences and humanities scholars who ground their research in: the former-Soviet republics of Central Asia, the North Caucasus, and the South Caucasus; Chinese Xinjiang, Mongolia, Afghanistan, Iran, and Turkey, as relate to Central Asia.
+Original articles, review essays, and book reviews published in Central Asian Survey reflect advances made by social sciences and humanities scholars who ground their research in: the former Soviet republics of Central Asia, the North Caucasus, and the South Caucasus; Chinese Xinjiang, Mongolia, Afghanistan, Iran, and Turkey, as relate to Central Asia.

 The journal spotlights work that illuminates the processes of local and regional change which make Central Asia and the Caucasus areas of great interest in both pre-modern and contemporary contexts.

 CESS seeks to support the publication of peer-reviewed work which will elevate scholarship in our field.
-In this spirit, CESS members receive an 86%-off discount on a CAS subscription, reducing the rate to just $40/ year in 2020.
+In this spirit, CESS members receive a large discount on a one year subscription to Central Asian Survey.
+The rates in 2020 are $24 for electronic subscriptions (new for 2020!) and $44 for a print and electronic subscription.
 Subscriptions can be taken out as part of the membership process.

-Taylor & Francis is the publisher of CAS; please visit its site to view the most recent issue’s contents, submission guidelines, and historical volumes.
+Taylor & Francis is the publisher of Central Asian Survey; please visit its site to view the most recent issue’s contents, submission guidelines, and historical volumes.
 A full list of the journal’s boards may be viewed there as well.

-CESS members are frequently represented on the journal’s editorial board and as part of CAS’ editorial process.
+CESS members are frequently represented on the journal’s editorial board and as part of Central Asian Survey’s editorial process.